 Goals need to be achievable.
 A big picture is not easy to achieve at once, the smaller chunks are.
-If your goal is to become a FIFA referee in 2018, you probably won’t make it in 2018.
+If your goal is to become a FIFA referee in 2022, you probably won’t make it this year already.
 “Some goals aren’t achievable”, says Mark Clattenburg.
 “A guy who’s at national level can’t referee mid-international level.
 But what he will do is set goals for the season to officiate whatever top match he can.
 And I do exactly the same.”
 So make sure your goals are realistic.
 Not too difficult, but also not too easy to achieve.
 It’s key to keep them challenging.

 Goals need to be believable.
 Each goal will help you getting to that bigger picture.
 “I work hard off the pitch to make sure I am ready for my games in the weekend”, mr. Clattenburg explains.
 And that he’s able to deliver his best possible performance.
 A referee must believe that he reaches his goals due to his effort in practice.

 If you want to reach your goals, you need to commit yourself to them.
 Act on a daily basis and do things consistantly.
 Training when your coach isn’t watching is easy, but you need to make sure you’ll also do that when he’s not.
 The tip of 2016’s CL final referee’s tip to achieve the goals is: dedication.
 “If you’re dedicated and you want to work hard you will achieve your goals.”